Thai sour-and-spicy chicken soup with tamarind leaves

 2 tomatoes, cut into medium dice

-A few drops fish sauce
+A few drops of fish sauce

-For the chili sauce:
+For the chilli sauce:

 4-5 garlic cloves, sliced